holoviz-topics/examples/README.md

-**NOTE:** If the notebook depends on data files, you will need to download them explicitly if you don't use anaconda-project, by extracting the URLs defined in anaconda-project.yml and saving the file(s) to this directory.
+**NOTE:** If the notebook depends on data files, you will need to download them explicitly if you don't use anaconda-project, by extracting the URLs defined in anaconda-project.yml and saving the file(s) to the appropriate location in this directory.

 # Uploading to AE

-In addition to running examples locally you can upload and share them using Anaconda Enterprise, which is the platform we use for publishing our public deployments.
+In addition to running examples locally you can upload and share them using Anaconda Enterprise, which is the platform we use for publishing the public deployments.
 If you've already installed anaconda-project, then for an example named "bears" just do:

 ```